kammoji/btctick/README.md

 TODO: Check for updates at execute.
 Currently works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
 TODO: Graphical user interface.
 Launch logic works, no real business in the GUI yet.
+TODO: Check if a Rust or Golang GUI would be possible and more easily implemented.
+TODO: Python?

 Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi